EG-ResearchAndDevelopment/code_standards/00_on_boarding_laptop.md

 * simmilar to conda pip supports version specific installs

 #### Certificates in python
-Python DO NOT use sistems default cerificate store.
+Python DO NOT use systems default cerificate store.
 This can lead to some errors when accesing some APIs (for example when accesing e.Point-Scan with requests library in python you get CERTIFICATE_VERIFY_FAILED).
 To also include default certificates of the machine you can `pip install pip-system-certs`.
 Using requests library in paython should now work with ex. e.Point-Scan.

 ## Github